dpwolfe/good-morning/README.md

-# devenv
+# environment
-Personal Development Environment Files
+Shared Engineering Environment Files

 ## OS X Setup
-Run the following from a command prompt:
+Run the following from a command prompt to enable holding key to repeat characters.
+You will need this when navigating using VI commands:
 `defaults write -g ApplePressAndHoldEnabled -bool false`